Abilasha2005/Ecommerce-Follow-Along/README.md

 **In Milestone 12:**
 I successfully wrote an endpoint that filters product data based on my email and sends it from MongoDB to the frontend.
 I also created a function on the frontend to fetch this filtered data and display it dynamically by passing it to the product card component.
 Through this milestone, I learned how to filter data with specific constraints and send it to the client, as well as how to dynamically display the fetched data using components.

+**In Milestone 13:**
+I will learn how to write an endpoint that updates existing data in MongoDB.
+The endpoint will receive new data and update the corresponding document in the database.
+On the frontend, I will add an "Edit" button to the product card.
+When the button is clicked, the relevant data will be sent to a form, where it will auto-fill the existing information, allowing the user to edit it.
+Once the changes are made, they can be saved.
+This milestone will help me understand how to perform update operations in detail.

+**In Milestone 14:**
+I successfully wrote an endpoint that deletes a product from MongoDB using its specific ID.
+On the frontend, I added a "Delete" button to the product card.
+When clicked, the product's ID is sent to the server endpoint, which removes the product from the database.
+Through this milestone, I gained a deeper understanding of how to perform delete operations in detail and ensure smooth data removal from the backend.